 The most common side effects occur within 24-48 hours after the injection and include swelling, redness, and tenderness at the site of injection.
-Decreased appetite, irritability, diarrhea, vomiting, rash, headache, muscle or joint pain, change in sleep pattern, drowsiness and fever may also occur.
+Decreased appetite, irritability, diarrhea, vomiting, headache, muscle or joint pain, fatigue, change in sleep pattern, drowsiness and fever may also occur.
+These side effects are generally mild and last a short time.